-Our strategy is to lease aircraft engines and aircraft and provide related services to a diversified group of commercial aircraft operators and maintenance, repair and overhaul organizations ("MROs") worldwide.
+Our strategy is to lease aircraft and aircraft engines and provide related services to a diversified group of commercial aircraft operators and maintenance, repair and overhaul organizations ("MROs") worldwide.
 Commercial aircraft operators need engines in addition to those installed on the aircraft that they operate.
 These spare engines are required for various reasons including requirements that engines be inspected and repaired at regular intervals based on equipment utilization.
 Furthermore, unscheduled events such as mechanical failure, Federal Aviation Administration ("FAA") airworthiness directives or manufacturer-recommended actions for maintenance, repair and overhaul of engines result in the need for spare engines.
 Commercial aircraft operators and others in the industry generally estimate that the total number of spare engines needed is between 10% and 14% of the total number of installed engines.
-Industry research suggests that there are nearly 48,000 engines installed on commercial aircraft.
-Accordingly, we estimate that there are between 4,800 and 6,720 spare engines in the market, including both owned and leased spare engines.
+Industry research suggests that there are nearly 45,000 engines installed on commercial aircraft.
+Accordingly, it is estimated that there are 4,500 spare engines in the market, including both owned and leased spare engines.

-Our engine portfolio consists of noise-compliant Stage III commercial jet engines manufactured by CFMI, General Electric, Pratt & Whitney, Rolls Royce and International Aero Engines.
-These engines generally may be used on one or more aircraft types and are the most widely used engines in the world, powering Airbus, Boeing, McDonnell Douglas, Bombardier and Embraer aircraft.
+Our engine portfolio consists of noise-compliant Stage IV commercial jet engines manufactured by CFMI, General Electric, Pratt & Whitney, Rolls Royce and International Aero Engines.
+These engines generally may be used on one or more aircraft types and are the most widely used engines in the world, powering Airbus, Boeing, Bombardier and Embraer aircraft.